 Climate change largely missing from campaign as fires rage

-WASHINGTON (AP) — For President Donald Trump, the historic wildfires ravaging Democratic strongholds on the West Coast are presenting another crisis at a time when he can ill afford one.
+WASHINGTON (AP) — Historic wildfires are sweeping across the nation’s West Coast, but you wouldn’t know it from the presidential campaign.
+For President Donald Trump, the historic wildfires ravaging Democratic strongholds on the West Coast are presenting another crisis at a time when he can ill afford one.
 And for Joe Biden, the spreading fires are a reminder that he didn’t embrace the Green New Deal, the grand plan for tackling climate change pushed by the liberal wing of the Democratic Party.
-That has left both campaigns largely avoiding substantive talk about the unfolding catastrophe in California, Oregon and Washington even as the death toll mounts and millions of acres have burned.
+The fires in California, Oregon and Washington have caused the death toll to mount and millions of acres have burned.